Zuill Bailey: Biography

 Carnegie Hall, where he made his debut performing the U.S. premiere of Mikis Theodorakis' Rhapsody for Cello and Orchestra.

 His international appearances include notable performances with the Moscow Chamber Orchestra in its 50th-anniversary tour of Russia as well as concerts in Australia, the Dominican Republic, France, Greece, Estonia, Spain, South Africa, Hong Kong, Israel, Jordan, Mexico, South America and the United Kingdom.
 Festival appearances include Ravinia, the Interlochen Center for the Arts, Manchester Cello Festival (UK), Wimbledon (UK), Consonances-St. Nazareth FRANCE, Australian Festival of Chamber Music, Deia Music Festival- Mallorca (Spain), Montreal- Canada, Santa Fe, Caramoor, Chautauqua, Bravo!
 Vail Valley, Maverick Concert Series and the Music Academy of the West.
 In addition he was the featured soloist performing the Elgar Cello Concerto at the Bard Festival in the World Premiere of the Doug Varrone Dance Company performance of Victorious.

-An internationally renowned recording artist with over thirty titles, Mr. Bailey’s extensive celebrated discography includes recordings of the Bach Cello Suites and the Britten Cello Symphony/Sonata with pianist Natasha Paremski.
-Both of which immediately soared to the Number One spot on the Classical Billboard Charts.
-Other celebrated releases include the compete works for cello and piano of Brahms, Beethoven and Barber in addition to concertos of Prokofiev, Tchaikovsky, Shostakovich, Dvorak, Elgar, Haydn, Schumann, Korngold, Saint Saens, Walton, Strauss Don Quixote, Bloch Schelomo, Brahms Double, Beethoven Triple and the world premiere recordings of the Muhly, Zwillich, Knehans, Lippencott and Daugherty works for cello and orchestra.
+An international recording artist with over thirty eight titles, Mr. Bailey’s discography includes recordings of the Bach Cello Suites and the Britten Cello Symphony/Sonata with pianist Natasha Paremski.
+Both of which reached the Number One spot on the Classical Billboard Charts.
+Other releases include the compete works for cello and piano of Brahms, Beethoven and Barber in addition to concertos of Prokofiev, Tchaikovsky, Shostakovich, Dvorak, Elgar, Haydn, Schumann, Korngold, Saint Saens, Walton, Strauss Don Quixote, Bloch Schelomo, Brahms Double, Beethoven Triple and the world premiere recordings of the Muhly, Zwillich, Knehans, Gilbertson, Lippencott, Abels and Daugherty works for cello and orchestra.

 Kalmus Music Masters have published "Zuill Bailey Performance Editions" which will encompass the core repertoire of cello literature.

 Network television appearances include a recurring role on the HBO series, Oz, in addition to features on NBC, A&E, NHK in Japan, a live broadcast of the Beethoven Triple Concerto from Mexico City, and the televised production of the Cuban premiere of Victor Herbert's Cello Concerto No. 2 with the National Orchestra of Cuba.
 He has been heard on NPR's Performance Today and Tiny Desk Concert series, Saint Paul Sunday, BBC's In Tune, XM Radio's Live from Studio II, SiriusXM Satellite Radio, TEDx, and RTHK Radio Hong Kong.